Grease Trap Installation

 Grease trap installation is a specialized trade that demands exact sizing, proper grading, and code compliant plumbing.
 Lakes Region Septic brings all three to every project.

 We don’t subcontract.
-Our own licensed septic contractors excavate, plumb, connect, seal, and commission each grease interceptor on site.
+Our own licensed septic contractors and licensed plumber professionals excavate, plumb, connect, seal, and commission each grease interceptor on site.
 That single point of accountability means fewer delays, cleaner communication, and a finished installation you can trust.

 Sizing matters.
 An undersized unit will overflow and accumulate FOG in your sewer line.
 An oversized unit wastes money and space.
 We calculate retention time, hydraulic load, and peak flow rates specific to your operation before recommending a grease trap or grease interceptor model.
 Every recommendation accounts for your kitchen output, fixture count, and local health department standards.